Sailing catamaran vs monohull sailboat – Pros & Cons

 Stability - Heeling

 The catamaran has limited heeling which results in a more stable experience while sailing.
 You can walk safely from the cockpit into the saloon on one level.
 The stability and comfort in a catamaran is far superior.
-Cooking is easy and safer.
+Cooking is easy and safe.
+This is one of the reasons that make catamaran a perfect choice for sailing holidays with children.

 On the other side, the experience of sailing on a monohull is unlike anything else.
 It is a thrilling experience as the sailboat picks up speed heels at a 10-20 degree angle.
 If you are a sailing enthusiast and looking for adventures, the monohull is the right choice.